jack-bradshaw/monorepo/README.md

 - [Merovingian](https://github.com/matthewbradshaw-io/monorepo/tree/main/java/io/matthewbradshaw/merovingian): A Kotlin framework for game development, rendering, and physical simulation.
 - [Kotlin Lightweight Upgrade](https://github.com/matthewbradshaw-io/monorepo/tree/main/java/io/matthewbradshaw/klu): Essential utilities and helpers to fill the gaps in the Kotlin standard library.

-Follow the above links for documentation, artifacts, and release information for each.
+Follow the above links for documentation and release information for each.

 ## Contributing